Berkeley-MDes/tdf-fa24-LaurynnWright/README.md

 <p align="center"><img width="95%" alt="AC Transit Ecosystem Diagram" src="assets/AC Transit Ecosystem Diagram.png"></p>

+Understanding how different systems interact with one another to create a larger ecosystem allows will enable me to use the same principles for a project of my own.

 ---
 ## Week 3: Report 3 #
 ### 09/13/2024 - 09/19/2024